spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 **SSL certificates**

 Put in a support ticket to obtain SSL certificates for the desired DNS name.
-You should be provided with a private key and a public certificate. _Make sure to put this request in early as it make take a while for ITSD to generate and provide them._
+You should be provided with a private key and a public certificate. _Make sure to put this request in early as it may take a while for ITSD to generate and provide them._

 **Gather platform requirements**